makerdao/mips/MIP15/mip15.md

 ## Motivation

 A dark spell is necessary because it conceals the bytecode that fixes the critical bug.
 When the Maker Protocol has a non-zero GSM delay, protocol changes must pass a governance vote in order to be scheduled but cannot be applied until the GSM delay duration has passed.
-Furthermore, if a normal spell were used in such a situation, the bytecode would be available for anyone to inspect for the length of the delay.
+If a normal spell were used in such a situation, the bytecode would be available for anyone to inspect for the length of the delay.
 This would open up the opportunity for the bytecode to be reverse-engineered, allowing sophisticated attackers to exploit the available information before the bug is fixed.

 ## Specification / Proposal Details